Quick! How many times this past week have you used the word “busy?”

 My goal is to be action-oriented and focus on results.
-I have to be better at setting goals and making sure I accomplish them, not have a long list of unfinished tasks.
+I have to be better at setting goals and making sure I accomplish them, not having a long list of unfinished tasks.

-At the end of the day, I don’t want to be too busy for my family, friends, and to do the things I love.
+At the end of the day, I don’t want to be too busy with my family, and friends, and do the things I love.
 That’s the whole point of financial freedom anyways.

 To have the choice to do what I want, I just have to choose not to be busy so I can have the time to pursue what I want.